MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/purview-adaptive-scopes.md

 > [!NOTE]
 > For communications compliance policies, SharePoint sites and OneDrive accounts are not suported.
 Also, excluded users and Microsoft 365 groups are supported.

 The property names for sites are based on SharePoint site managed properties.
+For information about the custom attributes, see [Using Custom SharePoint Site Properties to Apply Microsoft 365 Retention with Adaptive Policy Scopes](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/using-custom-sharepoint-site-properties-to-apply-microsoft-365/ba-p/3133970).

 The attribute names for users and groups are based on [(https://learn.microsoft.com/powershell/exchange/recipientfilter-properties#filterable-recipient-properties) that map to Azure AD attributes.
 For example:

 - **Alias** maps to the LDAP name **mailNickname** that displays as **Email** in the Azure AD admin center.
 - **Email addresses** maps to the LDAP name **proxyAddresses** that displays as **Proxy address** in the Azure AD admin center.